Combustion Behavior and Fuel Economy of Modern Heavy-Duty Diesel Engine Using JP8 and Alternative Fuels

 Using JP-8 in diesel engines offers significant benefits, such as less fouling of the fuel injection system and potentially lower soot emissions, and thus an attenuated visual signature.
 However, JP-8 has lower volumetric calorific value than diesel, which translates to higher fuel consumption and shorter range.
 In addition, the cetane number (CN) of JP-8 is highly variable.
 JP-8 ignition delays increase when the CN of JP-8 is lower than that of DF-2 , potentially leading to misfire and a compromise in the ability of an engine to start reliably.
 Also the high volatility and low CN of JP-8 translates to more vigorous combustion, resulting in knocking and potential damage to the piston.

 The overarching goals of the project can be summarized as follows:

-- Develop the framework for the CFD modeling of JP-8 spray and combustion, using state-of-the-art chemical kinetics for JP-8 and JP-8 alternative fuels.
+- Develop the framework for the CFD modeling of spray and combustion, using state-of-the-art chemical kinetics for JP-8 and JP-8 alternative fuels.

-- Develop new chemical kinetic schemes and surrogate composition(s) in order to better simulate combustion with JP-8 fuels of varying CN.
+- Develop new chemical kinetic schemes and surrogate composition(s) in order to better simulate combustion with JP-8 and JP-8 alternative fuels of varying CN.
 Develop a reduced kinetic mechanism suitable for CFD application.

-- Perform engine experiments to further assess the impact of JP-8 fuel variation, including CN.
-Perform engine experiments with both real and surrogate JP-8 compositions to assess the performance of the JP-8 surrogates relative to the real fuels.
+- Perform engine experiments to further assess the impact of JP-8 and JP-8 alternative fuel variations, including CN.